 This full-day seminar focuses on issues such as the standard of care, professional-liability-loss prevention, what clients really want from their consultants, the many hats worn by professionals in private practice, some key contract issues, and professional-liability insurance.
 John developed the course for just about all technical and managerial personnel in engineering, environmental, and architectural firms.

 Hassle-Free Selling for Project Managers (Full Day)

 Project managers often report an aversion to selling, principally because they do not understand what effective selling really involves…and that they already possess the skills and attitude required.
-This seminar discusses selling and marketing from project managers’ point of view, stressing the need to establish bonds of trust between themselves and client representatives.
-Techniques for initiating and maintaining conversation are discussed and reinforced via exercises, as are methods for obtaining referrals and demonstrating client concern while not investing significant amounts of time in doing so.
+In this seminar, John discusses selling and marketing from project managers’ point of view, stressing the need to establish bonds of trust between themselves and client representatives.
+John showcases techniques for initiating and maintaining conversation and reinforces them via exercises, along with methods for obtaining referrals and demonstrating client concern while not investing significant amounts of time in doing so.